ubc/tabs-shortcode/readme.txt

 `

 == Changelog ==
+= 2.0.2 =
+* Minified files so that things are load even faster, saving tree though bandwidth.

 = 2.0.1 =
 * Bug fixes: Removes notices
 * updated to styles better with version jQuery 1.9